ganavijayaram/itemcatalog/README.md

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/c/Users/GANAVI-PC/.ssh/id_rsa): udacity
+Enter file in which to save the key (/c/Users/GANAVI-PC/.ssh/id_rsa): udacity_keys
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in udacity.
+Your identification has been saved in udacity_keys.
 Your public key has been saved in udacity.pub.
 The key fingerprint is:
 SHA256:GgXdnbdJ7h6vfYt0Q9OmhfQN1R7oL8Axu+cn1TSmwgk GANAVI-PC@ANKIT-PC